-Environment Planet Earth Identifying the Common American Sycamore Its bark looks like a jigsaw puzzle By Steve Nix Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama.
-Learn about our editorial process Updated August 11, 2019 Panoramic Images / Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation The American sycamore (Platanus occidentalis) is a massive tree that can attain the largest trunk diameter of any eastern U.S. hardwood.
-The native sycamore has a broad, outreaching canopy and its bark is unique among trees—you can recognize a sycamore just by looking at the jigsaw shapes of its bark.
-A sycamore can also be identified by its broad, maple-like leaves and button-shaped seeds.
-The complexion of its trunk and limbs, however, is a unique jigsaw of green, tan, and cream shapes, a coloring that reminds some people of military or hunting camouflage.
-It belongs to one of the planet's oldest clans of trees (Platanaceae), dated by paleobotanists as over 100 million years old.
+Environment Planet Earth Identifying the Common American Sycamore Hint: Look for jigsaw-puzzle-like bark.
+By Steve Nix Steve Nix Writer University of Georgia Steve Nix is a member of the Society of American Foresters and a former forest resources analyst for the state of Alabama.
+Learn about our editorial process Updated April 18, 2022 Marina Denisenko / Getty Images Share Twitter Pinterest Email Planet Earth Outdoors Weather Conservation In This Article Expand Description and Identification Natural Range Silviculture and Management Common Pests and Diseases The American sycamore (Platanus occidentalis) is a massive tree that can attain the largest trunk diameter of any eastern United States hardwood.
+The native sycamore has a broad, outreaching canopy.
+Its bark is unique among trees—you can recognize a sycamore just by looking at the jigsaw shapes of its bark.
+Discover the other tree characteristics you can look for when identifying the American sycamore.
+Description and Identification Meinrad Riedo / Getty Images The American sycamore has several other common names: American planetree, buttonwood, buttonball, and buttonball-tree.
+This tree is fast-growing and thrives in the lowlands and old fields in the Eastern Deciduous Forest.
+It can grow to heights between 75 and 100 feet and is capable of reaching 175 feet under the proper growing conditions.
+The complexion of its trunk and limbs is a unique jigsaw of shapes and camouflage colors: green, tan, and cream.
+American sycamore features broad, maple-like leaves, button-shaped seeds, and multicolored, patchy bark.
+Flowers bloom in May and are not showy.
+The fruit remains on the tree throughout winter and falls off in the springtime.
+Did You Know?
+The American sycamore belongs to one of the planet's oldest families of trees (Platanaceae), dated by paleobotanists as over 100 million years old.
 Sycamore trees are among the longest-lived trees in the world, reaching ages of 500 to 600 years.
-The American sycamore, or western planetree, is North America's largest native broadleaf tree and is often planted in yards and parks as a popular shade tree.
-Its hybridized cousin, the London planetree, adapts well to urban living.
-The "improved" sycamore is New York City's tallest street tree and is the most common tree growing in Brooklyn, New York.
-Description and Identification Gary Ombler / Getty Images Common Names: American planetree, buttonwood, American sycamore, buttonball, buttonball-tree.
-Habitat: America's largest broadleaf tree is a fast-growing, long-lived tree of lowlands and old fields in the eastern deciduous forest.
-Description: The sycamore (Platanus occidentalis), a tall, grand-canopied tree with broad, maple-like leaves and multicolored, patchy bark, is often one of the largest in its forests.
-Natural Range Halava / Wikimedia Commons / CC BY-SA 3.0 Sycamores grow in all the American states east of the Great Plains except for Minnesota.
-The native range extends from southwestern Maine west to New York and into extreme southern Ontario, central Michigan, and southern Wisconsin.
-It grows in southern Iowa and eastern Nebraska, eastern Kansas, Oklahoma, and south-central Texas and extends as far south as northwestern Florida and southeastern Georgia.
+Natural Range Sycamores grow in most of the American states that are east of the Great Plains.
+The native range extends as north as southwestern Main, southern Ontario, central Michigan, and southern Wisconsin.
+The American sycamore can be found as south as south-central Texas, northwestern Florida, and southeastern Georgia.
 Some stands are found in the mountains of northeastern Mexico.
-Silviculture and Management Meinrad Riedo / Getty Images Sycamores are best suited for moist soils that don't dry out; dry soils can shorten the life of this moisture-tolerant tree.
-Sycamores have been cursed by horticulturists and others for being messy, dropping leaves and twigs throughout the year, particularly in dry weather.
-However, the tree grows in places unsuitable for most plant growth, such as small cutout planting pits along urban sidewalks and other areas with low soil oxygen and high pH.
+Silviculture and Management Sycamores are best suited for moist soils.
+Dry soils can shorten the life of this moisture-tolerant tree, causing it to drop leaves and twigs in especially dry weather.
+On the other hand, the American sycamore grows in places unsuitable for most plant growth, such as small cutout planting pits along urban sidewalks and other areas with low soil oxygen and high pH.
 Unfortunately, aggressive roots often raise and destroy sidewalks.
 The dense shade created by the tree’s canopy might interfere with the growth of lawns.
 In addition, leaves that fall to the ground in autumn reportedly release a substance that can kill newly planted grass.
-Because of its messy habits, sycamores are best not planted in yards; save them for the toughest sites and supply irrigation during droughts.
-Allow at least 12 feet (preferably more) of soil between the sidewalk and curb when planting as a street tree.
-Insects and Diseases Bob Gibbons / Getty Images Pests: Aphids will suck the sap from sycamores.
+Because of their messy habits, sycamores are best not planted in yards; save them for the toughest sites and supply irrigation during droughts.
+When planting as a street tree, allow at least 12 feet (preferably more) of soil between the sidewalk and curb.
+Common Pests and Diseases Lesions on a sycamore leaf.
+Bob Gibbons / Getty Images Aphids will suck the sap from sycamores.
 Heavy aphid infestations can deposit honeydew on lower leaves and objects beneath trees, such as cars and sidewalks.
 These infestations usually do no real harm to the tree.
 Sycamore lace bugs feed on the undersides of the leaves, causing stippling.
 The insects leave black flecks on the lower leaf surface and cause premature defoliation in late summer and early fall.
-Diseases: Some fungi cause leaf spots but usually aren't serious.
-Anthracnose fungi, however, cause early symptoms on young leaves resembling frost injury.
+As for diseases, some fungi cause leaf spots.
+Anthracnose fungi, in particular, cause early symptoms on young leaves that resemble frost injury.
 When the leaves are almost fully grown, light brown areas appear along the veins.
 Later the infected leaves fall off, and trees might be nearly completely defoliated.
 The disease can also cause twig and branch cankers.
 After the initial attack, the trees can send out a second crop of leaves, but repeated attacks can lower tree vigor.
 Use a properly labeled fungicide that has been recently recommended by tree authorities to combat anthracnose.
-Fertilization helps trees withstand repeated defoliation.
-Powdery mildew causes a white fuzz on the tops of leaves and distorts leaf shape.
-A bacterial leaf scorch can kill trees over several growing seasons, causing significant tree loss.
-Leaves affected by the bacteria appear scorched, become crisp, and curl up as they turn a reddish-brown.
-Stress cankers form on limbs of trees stressed with drought.
+Fertilization also helps trees withstand repeated defoliation.
+Other issues include powdery mildew and bacterial leaf scorch, the latter of which can kill trees over several growing seasons.
+Leaves affected by the bacteria appear scorched, become crisp, and curl up as they turn reddish-brown.
 There are a few cost-effective remedies, and land management to support the trees' health is the recommended strategy.